Last updated 26 September 2018

 Grandchildren are entitled to share in an estate only if their parent, a child of the deceased, dies before the intestate.
-Schedule 2 of the Succession Act contains a Table which sets out in detail the distribution of the estate, or undisposed part of the estate, on intestacy or partial intestacy.
+Schedule 2 of the Succession Act contains a Table that sets out in detail the distribution of the estate, or undisposed part of the estate, on intestacy or partial intestacy.

 When determining the respective entitlements (or shares) of brothers and sisters, nephews and nieces, uncles and aunts and first cousins, the same rules apply as apply in the case of distribution to children and grandchildren of the deceased (see diagram below).

 Where there is a distribution of the whole or part of the estate to children or grandchildren, the whole of the estate is divided equally among the issue if they are all of the same generation.
 However, if the intestate is survived, for example, by three children and two grandchildren, who are the children of a child who has died, each of the children will receive a quarter of the part of the estate set aside for issue, while the grandchildren will each take one eighth of that part of the estate (being an equal share (one half) of the one quarter share their parent would have received if they survived).

 This diagram is showing the distribution of the estate of a person who died intestate with three of four children surviving and two grandchildren of the deceased child.
 A quarter share goes to each surviving child while the final quarter share is distributed equally between the children of the deceased child.